Bonni Hopkins, PhD

 Christopher.Whitney@liberationprograms.org

-Maggie Young, LADC, MSW
+Maggie Young, DSW, LADC

-Maggie Young, MSW, LADC, has been working in addiction prevention, residential treatment, and outpatient treatment services for more than 25 years.
+Maggie Young, DSW, LADC, has been working in addiction prevention, residential treatment, and outpatient treatment services for more than 25 years.
 She oversees our Inpatient Programs as well as spearheading prevention and education services which support middle and high school-aged students and their families.
 In addition to her local and state work, Maggie facilitated a training in Juneau and Anchorage, Alaska in 2018 for child welfare and court support services staff on the benefit of medication-assisted treatments for women with children.

 Through her own personal journey, Maggie was drawn to supporting other women through the often difficult and confusing first steps of recovery.
 Through her efforts, she has developed collaborative relationships between the local child welfare system, local hospitals, and substance use treatment services, which has both improved outcomes for families and increased family involvement.